SATHYA SAI BABA AND THE WATER PROJECTS

 According to governments own stipulation a town consisting of a population of 75,000 should be supplied with 15 lakh gallons every day.
 Leave alone the standards, people in several towns are not even getting sufficient water to fulfill their barest minimum of needs.

 For example Kadiri town has a population of 91,000 according to latest census.
 "We supply 6 lakh gallons of water every day. half of this supply is untreated.
-High content of flourine in raw
+High content of fluorine in raw

-water were called for its treatment to reduce the chemical content," Kadiri Municipal commissioner Ajay Kishore told Deccan Chronicle
+water were called for its treatment to reduce the chemical content," Kadiri Municipal commissioner Ajay Kishore told Deccan Chronicle.

 Bogus claims of World Bank support by Sathya Sai Baba